Malinoski/my-angular11-experiments/README.md

 # MyAngular11Experiments

-This project uses the Angular web platform, Bootstrap and Fontawesome.
+This project uses the Angular 11, Bootstrap 4.5 and Fontawesome 5.15.
-Hosted in a Node.js server in Docker container.
+Hosted in a Node.js 10 server in Docker container.
-The angular project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.8 with single page (XYZ component)
+The angular project was generated with [Angular CLI](https://github.com/angular/angular-cli).

 ## How to use